-IU Health Neuroscience is one of only a few medical centers in the nation with the specialized neurosurgical expertise to provide advanced treatment for Moyamoya disease.
+The Indiana University Health Neuroscience Center is one of only a few medical centers in the nation with the specialized neurosurgical expertise to provide advanced treatment for Moyamoya disease.
 Moyamoya disease is a very rare disorder that affects the blood vessels in the brain.
 The disease causes the blood vessels at the base of the brain to narrow, slowing blood flow to the brain.
 When blood flow to the brain is reduced or completely blocked, the risk of having a stroke is increased.

-Moyamoya disease can affect both children and adults.
-It affects people of all ethnicities.
-It is sometimes seen in children with Down Syndrome, neurofibromatosis, sickle cell anemia, Graves' disease, and in children who have brain tumors near the base of the brain.
+Moyamoya disease can affect both children and adults and people of all ethnicities.
+It is sometimes seen in children with Down syndrome, neurofibromatosis, sickle cell anemia, Graves' disease and in children who have brain tumors near the base of the brain.
 Some children develop Moyamoya disease after a viral illness.
-The disorder may run in families, however, in most cases of Moyamoya, there is no known cause.
+The disorder may run in families; however, in most cases of Moyamoya, there is no known cause.

 Jump ahead on this page

 While there are other surgical options for Moyamoya disease, pial synangiosis is the most successful treatment option for children.
-This procedure was introduced at Children’s Hospital of Boston, where Jodi Smith, PhD, MD, a neurosurgeon practicing at IU Health, completed her fellowship training in Pediatric Neurosurgery.
-She is one of a few neurosurgeons in the nation trained by the surgeon who pioneered this procedure, and she has a near 100 percent success rate performing pial synangiosis.
+This procedure was introduced at another healthcare facility where Jodi Smith, PhD, MD, a neurosurgeon practicing at IU Health and Riley Hospital for Children at Indiana University Health, completed her fellowship training in pediatric neurosurgery.
+She is one of only a few neurosurgeons in the United States who received training from the surgeon who pioneered this procedure.

-Because children with Moyamoya disease are at a heightened risk for stroke during surgery, it is especially important that any surgery include anesthesiologists experienced in treating the disorder.
-Riley Hospital for Children at IU Health has a dedicated Moyamoya anesthesia protocol, and all of the anesthesiologists at Riley at IU Health are experienced in managing Moyamoya disease patients to reduce risk of stroke during surgery.
+Because children with Moyamoya disease have a heightened risk for stroke during surgery, it is especially important that surgery include anesthesiologists who have treatment experience with this disorder.
+Riley Hospital for Children at IU Health has a dedicated Moyamoya anesthesia protocol, and all of our neurosurgery anesthesiologists are experienced in managing Moyamoya disease to reduce stroke risk during surgery.

 After surgery, most patients remain in the hospital for about three days and typically return to regular activities in about four weeks.
-Children can expect to return to school in one to two weeks after surgery.
+Children can return to school one to two weeks after surgery.